 - Use different learning channels (Differentiation techniques in tasks, instructions, explanations, timings, and grouping).

-- If the child is working in a group or in pairs make sure to clarify the role for each one in the group clearly.
+- If the child is working in a group or in pairs, clarify the role for each one in the group clearly.

 - Allow breaks.